TIRUPATI BALAJI VISIT GUIDE (FOR NRIs)

 There are three ways to get these tickets.
 You must carry identification.
 For NRIs, passport is best.

-Go to the official website at least 3–4 months in advance.
+Go to the official website months in advance, OR for same-day darshan (9 AM to 2 PM window, for 4 PM darshan — but these sell out fast!).
+You can book 3–4 months in advance.
 But here’s the catch — you need an Indian mobile number to register.
 The country code gets stuck at +91, and OTPs go only to Indian numbers.
 This is why I didn’t book online.

 At the Tirupati Airport